SalFormer360: a transformer-based saliency estimation model for 360-degree videos: Experimental results

 \subsection{Experimental Setup}

 For model training and testing, we used the PyTorch library~\cite{Adam2019} and an NVIDIA L40s GPU.
 We employed the Adam optimizer with a learning rate of $10^{-4}$ for the encoder and $10^{-3}$ for the decoder.
 To incorporate a regularization term and prevent overfitting, we applied a weight decay of $10^{-4}$ for both the encoder and decoder, along with a $30\%$ dropout rate on the decoder side.
 The batch size for training and testing was set to $4$.
 Thanks to the usage of a pretrained encoder, our model converges very fast, requiring only 6 epochs with early stopping (average of 3000 iterations to convergence).
 The Sport360 dataset has 2,891 iterations per epoch, while PVS-HM and VR-EyeTracking comprise 2,182 and 6,871 iterations per epoch, respectively.
 To avoid overfitting for the three datasets, we sampled the training set to include one every five frames.
 We also applied various data augmentation strategies to the dataset, such as horizontal and vertical flipping with $50\%$ and $5\%$ rates, respectively, to enhance the model learning capability.
 Furthermore, we implemented color jittering with random adjustments for brightness, contrast, and saturation, ranging from 0.7 to 1.3, to improve the model robustness against color variations~\cite{torchvision2016}.
 We resized the 360 frames to $224\times384$ pixels, inspired by~\cite{Chen_2023}.
 The parameters $\alpha$ and $\beta$ are defined as learnable variables, with initial values empirically set to 600 and 0.15, respectively.
 Their learning rates were also determined through preliminary experiments, with $\alpha$ assigned a learning rate of 0.1 and $\beta$ set to $10^{-4}$, based on observed performance improvements.
-The parameter $k$ is fixed at 5.
+Concerning the parameter $k$, we performed an empirical study, with values ranging from $1$ to $20$, and selected $k=5$ as it was the value which yielded the best performance.